He Married My Best Friend - III

 Die but keep, smiling, embracing and acting so happy.

-Then I had my date take me out of there.
+Then when there was the first second I could escape, I had Bob take me out of there.

 It is Called Hysteria

 It wasn't until I reached my door, said good night to Bob, then ran upstairs to be insane in my room.

 Maybe a half hour later my mother came in, hearing the worst from Bob.

 She sat on my bed.

 "Okay, you're going to have to be her Maid of Honour.
 You know that.
 You are going to have to help her plan her wedding.
 You are going..."

 "Mommy, I can't.
 She'll have to ask someone else... send me away... do something...!!!!!"